leoljom/UNSW_9517_CV_Proj/README.md

 Watershed by 2YULt1(Ziyi Zhang)
 (Sorted by the first letter of the method/algorithm)

-Finally,we simplified SAM to obtain sam_zero-shot_val to evaluate the segmentation capability of SAM.
+Finally, we simplified SAM to obtain sam_zero-shot_val to evaluate the segmentation capability of SAM.
 It was not trained or fine-tuned on the EWS-Dataset.
-Instead,it directly used the pre-trained weights and was evaluated on the validation set.
+Instead, it directly used the pre-trained weights and was evaluated on the validation set.
 The final running time was 1 minute and 41 seconds.

 Most of the notebooks run based on libraries like opencv-python, numpy, matplotlib, scikit-learn.